yegor256/blog/_drafts/_client.md

 ---

-Some time ago we [were talking]({% pst 2015/mar/2015-03-09-objects-end-with-er %}) about "-ER" suffices in object and class names.
-We agreed that they were evil and must be avoided if we want our code to be truly object-oriented and objects to be objects instead of collections of procedures.
+Some time ago we [were talking]({% pst 2015/mar/2015-03-09-objects-end-with-er %}) about "-ER" suffixes in object and class names.
+We agreed that they were evil and must be avoided if we want our code to be truly object-oriented and our objects to be objects instead of collections of procedures.
 Now I'm ready to introduce a new evil suffix:
 `Client`.